macabeus/kappa/README.md

 <img alt="Build prompt" src="./media/readme/build-prompt.gif" />

-Click on "Build prompt to decompile it" to create a context-aware prompt for decompiling an assembly function.
+Click on "Build prompt" to create a context-aware prompt for decompiling an assembly function.
 It automatically analyzes your codebase to provide the AI with accurate context for the task.

 The prompt includes: